getcloudless/example-haproxy/README.md

   framework.
 - `blueprint.yml`: Blueprint that is actually used to create the service.
 This is the thing we are really testing.
-- `apache_startup_script.sh`: Script referenced by the blueprint that will set up Apache.
+- `haproxy_startup_script.sh`: Script referenced by the blueprint that will set up HAProxy.
 - `blueprint_fixture.py`: Python test fixture that will set up dependencies and verify that things are behaving as expected.